 Any student whose final examination schedule is such that the student is scheduled to take three examinations during a single day shall have the right to have the middle examination rescheduled.
 The date and time of the rescheduled examination shall be by mutual agreement between the student and the affected faculty member and must be agreed upon prior to the final week of the semester.
 It is the student's responsibility to notify the instructor of this type of conflict, and it is the instructor's responsibility to verify that the conflict actually exists.
-If a student is scheduled to take four examinations during a single day, then the same procedure shall apply except that the student shall now have the right to have both the second and third examinations rescheduled.
+If a student is scheduled to take four examinations during a single day, then the same procedure shall apply except that the student shall now have the right to have both the second and fourth examinations rescheduled.

 Student Grade Report

 At the completion of each semester, a report of final grades is available for viewing using myuah.uah.edu.

 The grade point average (GPA) is computed by dividing the total number of quality points earned at UAH by the total number of semester hours attempted at UAH (transfer grades are not included).
 Courses in which a grade of NC, W, P, S, X or AU is assigned are not included.